edarioq/rest-api/README.md

 # REST API Project
-This is a basic REST API built with Python and Flask
+This is a starter project with a basic REST API built with Docker, Flask, and PostgreSQL.
+Use this to build your own REST API.

 ## Docker